kevinmcaleer/ota/README.md

 # MicroPython Over-the-Air updater

+This library enables you to update your MicroPython projects over the air, at start-up, or whenever you choose.

 ---

-This library enables you to update your MicroPython projects over the air, at start-up

----

 To use this code:

-1. add the `ota.py` to your MicroPython device
+1. Add the `ota.py` to your MicroPython device

-1. create a file named `WIFI_CONFIG.py`, which contains two variables: `SSID` and `PASSWORD`:
+1. Create a file named `WIFI_CONFIG.py`, which contains two variables: `SSID` and `PASSWORD`:

     ```python
     SSID = "my wifi hotspot name"